Uniforms of the Canadian Armed Forces: Tuques

 Tuques or muskrat fur Yukon caps are worn with overcoats or parkas in winter.
 No cap badges are worn.

 Turbans

 Sikh cadets of the Royal Military College of Canada wearing turbans.
 Sikh members of the Canadian Forces and the college are permitted to substitute a turban with the same colour as the beret they otherwise would have worn.

 Turbans are worn with all orders of dress by Sikh members of the Canadian Armed Forces, although the unit commander retains the right to order for necessary adjustments should a conflict arise with operational safety.
 Cap badges are worn on the turban.
 Air Force and Army members are required to use the same colour turban as the colours used by their unit's berets; whereas members of the Navy wear white turbans when peaked caps are worn, and black turbans when berets are worn.
-Some units also add have ribbons based on their regimental colours, worn crossed behind the cap badge and tucked in at the back.
+Some units also add ribbons based on their regimental colours, worn crossed behind the cap badge and tucked in at the back.